AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-add-storage.md

 ## Known issues

-### Storage accounts not displayed in Azure portal preview or tools
+### Storage accounts not displayed in Azure Portal or tools

-When viewing the HDInsight cluster in the Azure portal preview, selecting the __Storage Accounts__ entry under __Properties__ does not display storage accounts added through this script action.
+When viewing the HDInsight cluster in the Azure Portal, selecting the __Storage Accounts__ entry under __Properties__ does not display storage accounts added through this script action.
 Azure PowerShell and Azure CLI do not display the additional storage account either.

 The storage information isn't displayed because the script only modifies the core-site.xml configuration for the cluster.
 This information is not used when retrieving the cluster information using Azure management APIs.